 However, the representative of the DRC did not attend the talks, but the summit leaders decided that a delegation of foreign ministers would present their findings to the DRC President Joseph Kabila on Thursday.

 According to various sources, about a dozen people died as a result of violence as part of a campaign in the DRC.
 The DRC government disputes the numbers.
-Martin Fayulu, the presidential candidate of the Lamuka opposition party, claims that he was prohibited from visiting three cities, Kindu, Kolwezi and Kinshasa, during the campaign.
+Martin Fayulu, the presidential candidate of the Lamuka opposition party, claims that he was prohibited from visiting three cities, Kindu, Kolwezi and Kinshasa throughout the campaign.

-Elections in DRC will see a successor to Kabila, who has ruled the country for almost 18 years.
+The elections in DRC will see a successor to Kabila who has ruled the country for almost 18 years.
 The 47-year-old was due to resign at the end of 2016 after completing his second term in office.
-But he stayed on after applying the guardian clause of the Constitution.
+But he stayed on having applied the guardian clause of the Constitution.

 Initially, the elections were postponed until the end of 2017 in accordance with the agreement concluded through the mediation of the Catholic Church.
 It did not take place, and the date at the end of 2018 was set.
 Then, the country’s election commission put off the date from December 23 to 30 after the voting equipment stored in a warehouse in Kinshasa was destroyed by fire on December 13.
-Despite delays in Beni-Butembo and Yumbi, the schedule of presidential elections has not changed.
-The next head of state should be sworn on 18.
+Despite the delays in Beni-Butembo and Yumbi, the schedule of presidential elections was not changed.
+The next head of state will swear faithfulness on 18.